 political science is for everybody: an introduction to political science

 political science is for everybody is the first intersectionality-mainstreamed textbook written for introductory political science courses.
-While political science and politics are for everybody, political institutions (and the discipline of political science) are neither neutral nor unbiased.
+While political science and politics are for everybody, political institutions are neither neutral nor unbiased.
 When we write political science textbooks that obscure the differences in how groups experience and interact with political institutions, we do students a disservice.
-This book exposes students to these differences while also bringing marginalized voices to the fore in political science, allowing more students to see their lived experiences reflected in the pages of their political science textbook.
-Bringing together a diverse group of contributors, political science is for everybody teaches all the basics of political science while showing that representation matters, both in politics and in the political science classroom.
+This book exposes students to these differences while also bringing marginalized voices to the fore, allowing more students to see their lived experiences reflected in the pages of their textbook.
+Bringing together a diverse group of contributors, political science is for everybody teaches all the basics of political science while showing that representation matters – both in politics and in the classroom.

 Background to political science is for everybody

 Why this book?